 Why should you trust us to know what we’re talking about?!

 Well, New York was so irresistible to us, we actually moved to the city for three months in early 2021 and spent our entire temporary residency relentlessly exploring the city.

-That certainly doesn’t make us NYC experts, but it means we have a deeper knowledge and understanding of the popular places to stay than most.
+We have a deeper knowledge and understanding of the popular places to stay in New York City than most.

 For the purposes of this guide, we spent our own time, effort and money staying at many of the hotels we recommend below.

 But perhaps more importantly, we have not recommended some of the hotels we stayed at if we didn’t think they would be a good fit for visitors who don’t know the city well.